Adaptive Client Sampling in Federated Learning via Online Learning with Bandit Feedback: Adaptive-OSMD Sampler

-\end{theorem} \begin{proof} See Appendix~\ref{sec:proof-thm-dap-OSMD-sampler}. \end{proof} Since the additional regret term is $\tilde{O}( (M/\alpha_{\star}) \sqrt{ T/K } )$, which is no larger than the first term asymptotically, the bound on the regret is of the same order as in~\eqref{eq:regret-meta-pre}.
-However, we do not need to know the total variation $\text{TV} ( p^{1:T}_{\star} )$ to set the learning rate.
+\end{theorem} \begin{proof} See Appendix~\ref{sec:proof-thm-dap-OSMD-sampler}. \end{proof} Since the additional regret term is $\tilde{O}( (M/\alpha) \sqrt{ T/K } )$, which is no larger than the first term asymptotically in its dependency on $T$ except for $\log$ terms, the bound on the regret is of the same order as in~\eqref{eq:regret-meta-pre}.
+However, we do not need to specify $\beta$ to set the learning rate.

-Based on Theorem~\ref{thm:thm-dap-OSMD-sampler}, the choice of $\alpha_{\star}$ relies on prior knowledge about $\{p^t_{\star}\}_{t \geq 1}$.
-Specifically, we need $\alpha_{\star}$ to be small enough so that $p^{t}_{\star} \in \mathcal{A}$ for all $t\in[T]$.
-While this prior knowledge is not generally available, in Section~\ref{sec:robu-alpha} we experimentally show that the proposed algorithm is robust to the choice of $\alpha$.
-As long as the chosen $\alpha$ is not too small or too large, we obtain a reasonable solution.
-We always set $\alpha=0.4$ in experiments.

-We now discuss how to use the doubling trick to implement Adaptive-OSMD Sampler without the knowledge of the total number of iterations $T$ needed to optimize the objective~\eqref{eq:SingleFL-obj}.
-The idea is motivated by Section 2.3 of~\cite{cesa2006prediction}.
-The basic idea is to restart Adaptive-OSMD Sampler at exponentially increasing time points $T_b=2^{b-1}$, $b\geq1$.
-The learning rates of experts in Algorithm~\ref{alg:adap-OSMD-sampler-meta} are reset at the beginning of each time interval, and the meta-algorithm learning rate $\gamma$ is chosen optimally for the interval length.
-We set $\bar{a}^{T_b}$ at the beginning of each time interval using the maximum environment feedback from the previous interval.